 How To Store Parsley And Cilantro

-Parsley and cilantro are pretty soft in texture.
-Therefore, knowing how to store them properly will keep you from tossing away these weak-looking herbs.
+Parsley and cilantro are pretty soft.
+Therefore, knowing the proper ways to store parsley will keep you from tossing away these weak-looking herbs.

 What you will need:

 - Step 1: Cut the very end of the stems